martindeegan/drone/README.md

 This project is a pure rust implementation of a full drone project.

 ## Features
-1) PID loop for drone simulation
+1) PID loop for drone stabilization
 2)

+## Future Features
+- [ ] Mixer.
+Combine motor speeds according to motor placement and center of mass.
+- [ ] Move sensors to [i2cdev-sensors](https://github.com/Kixunil/i2cdev-sensors).
+Create a sensor manager that can be changed in config.json

 ## Teststed Hardware
 ### Micro Controller